 The original art of Uderzo up to this point is classic Franco-Belgian cartooning.
 Instead of drawing the full page on one art board, he’d turn the art board on its side to make one half of the page.
 Effectively, he’s drawing twice-up on the same size paper, just taping them together on the long sides.
 For the magazine, I guess they sometimes only needed to fill a half-page, perhaps for an ad on the other half?

 From what I can tell looking through original art scans available on the web, Uderzo still worked at that size for the books after the magazine.
+He was used to it, so why change?
 He just didn’t need to label the half-page numbers anymore.
 There was no need for a half-page break for an ad in an album.

 But, in the second half of the book, there are a lot more two-tier panel heights in the middle of the page.
 He started to combine the second and third their into one tall tier for lots of sequences.
 It’s not unheard of.
 He’s done it in most every book since the start, but they seemed to be more frequent in this book.
 I wonder if that’s cause-and-effect or just coincidence.
 Maybe that was the mood Uderzo was in when he laid out this story.